 Cocomo (Constructive Cost Model) is a regression model based on LOC, i.e number of Lines of Code.
-It is a procedural cost estimate model for software projects and often used as a process of reliably predicting the various parameters associated with making a project such as size, effort, cost, time and quality.
-It was proposed by Barry Boehm in 1970 and is based on the study of 63 projects, which make it one of the best-documented models.
+It is a procedural cost estimate model for software projects and is often used as a process of reliably predicting the various parameters associated with making a project such as size, effort, cost, time, and quality.
+It was proposed by Barry Boehm in 1981 and is based on the study of 63 projects, which makes it one of the best-documented models.
 The key parameters which define the quality of any software products, which are also an outcome of the Cocomo are primarily Effort & Schedule:

-- Effort: Amount of labor that will be required to complete a task.
+Effort: Amount of labor that will be required to complete a task.
 It is measured in person-months units.

 Different models of Cocomo have been proposed to predict the cost estimation at different levels, based on the amount of accuracy and correctness required.
-All of these models can be applied to a variety of projects, whose characteristics determine the value of constant to be used in subsequent calculations.
+All of these models can be applied to a variety of projects, whose characteristics determine the value of the constant to be used in subsequent calculations.
 These characteristics pertaining to different system types are mentioned below.
 Boehm’s definition of organic, semidetached, and embedded systems:

-- Organic – A software project is said to be an organic type if the team size required is adequately small, the problem is well understood and has been solved in the past and also the team members have a nominal experience regarding the problem.
+Organic – A software project is said to be an organic type if the team size required is adequately small, the problem is well understood and has been solved in the past and also the team members have a nominal experience regarding the problem.

-- Embedded – A software project with requiring the highest level of complexity, creativity, and experience requirement fall under this category.
+Embedded – A software project requiring the highest level of complexity, creativity, and experience requirement fall under this category.
 Such software requires a larger team size than the other two models and also the developers need to be sufficiently experienced and creative to develop such complex models.

-- Basic COCOMO Model
+Basic COCOMO Model

-- Intermediate COCOMO Model
+Intermediate COCOMO Model

-- Detailed COCOMO Model
+Detailed COCOMO Model

-- Basic Model –
+Basic Model –

 The above formula is used for the cost estimation of for the basic COCOMO model, and also is used in the subsequent models.
 The constant values a,b,c and d for the Basic Model for the different categories of system:

 The effort is measured in Person-Months and as evident from the formula is dependent on Kilo-Lines of code.
 The development time is measured in months.
 These formulas are used as such in the Basic Model calculations, as not much consideration of different factors such as reliability, expertise is taken into account, henceforth the estimate is rough.
 Below is the C++ program for Basic COCOMO

 // C++ program to implement basic COCOMO

-// Function for rounding off float to int
+// For rounding off float to int

 // Function to calculate parameters of Basic COCOMO